 Critical reading, grammar, and visual literacy courses are web-based, and all instruction takes place in a web classroom.
 Students can post and read messages in the web-based classroom at any convenient time as long as they finish work by the deadline.

-Several writing courses offer a choice between email or web-based formats and others also offer a flexi- paced alternative.
-See course descriptions.
+Several writing courses offer a choice between email or web-based formats.
+Review course list and descriptions.

 Email writing courses: Students and instructors exchange letters and assignments via email, and students can query their instructor via email during the writing process.
 This format is best for independent, well organized students whose other commitments limit their available time.